grafana/alloy/docs/design/908-proposal-process.md

 The goal of the proposal process is to reach general public consensus about the outcome in a timely manner.

+General public consensus does not require unanimity; one person disagreeing will not necessarily prevent consensus from being achieved.
+Consensus should consider all raised concerns, but not necessarily addressing all concerns raised.

 If the proposal review process cannot identify a general consensus of the proposal, the usual result is that the proposal is declined.
 It can happen that the proposal review process may not identify a general consensus but the